manuelgug/copy_cluster_copy.sh/README.md

 $ ./copy_cluster_copy.sh username@server:/path/to/remote/dir .
 ```

-Please note that the script requires SSH and SCP to be properly configured for the remote server to enable successful transfers. __You are gonna need to input your password twice!__
+Please note that the script requires SSH and SCP to be properly configured for the remote server to enable successful transfers.